 French Navy, Battle of Yorktown 1781

-Even if their roles were closely linked, General George Washington in command of the allied Franco-American ground forces and Admiral François de Grasse in command of the French Fleet controlling the nearby waters, they met only twice.
+Even if their roles were closely linked, General George Washington in command of the allied Franco-American ground forces and Admiral François de Grasse in command of the French Fleet controlling the nearby waters (Blockage of the Chesapeake Bay by the French fleet), they met only twice.
 Both meetings were held on De Grasse’s Flagship, Ville de Paris.
 The first was on September 20 to complete planning for the attack on Yorktown and the other was on October 21 to explore future operations in the south.
 We can think that the Count of Rochambeau, the Marquis de Lafayette, and the Marquis de Saint Simon were part of the meeting.

 The Battle of Yorktown, or the Surrender of Cornwallis

 The Battle of Yorktown, ending on October 19, 1781, at Yorktown, Virginia, was a decisive victory by a combined force of American Continental Army troops led by General George Washington and French Army troops (Expdition particulière (5.500 soldiers) and three French regiment under General Saint Sinon (3000 soldiers ) transported from West Indies in September 1781 to the Chesapeake by the Count de Grasse) led by the Count de Rochambeau over a British Army commanded by British lord and Lieutenant General Charles Cornwallis.